schmit/schmit.github.io/_posts/2021-05-05-jax-language-model-rnn.markdown

 # Training

-Now that we have verified the model code works, it is time to focus on optimzing the parameters.
+Now that we have verified the model code works, it is time to focus on optimizing the parameters.
 Recall that we want the model to predict the next character based on the sequence of characters seen so far.
 We create the following function to batch the input and creates a sequence of inputs and another sequence of targets to predict, which is the same as the input sequence but shifted by one.